 Loyal Pottery Volunteers / Staffordshire Pottery Armed Association / Loyal Pottery Association Infantry

-Raised in Hanley, Shelton, Stoke and Lane End in April 1798.
+Raised in Hanley, Shelton and Stoke.
+A meeting to raise two companies of infantry was held at Hanley on 20 April 1798.
 Earliest commissions 21 May 1798.
 Two companies.
 Captain Charles Bagnall, Captain John Tomlinson.
-Band.
+Included a band.
 Associated with the Loyal Pottery Volunteer Cavalry.

 1798 returns include sergeants’ pikes and drums.

 The restored regimental colour of the Loyal Pottery Association Infantry is kept by the Staffordshire Regimental Museum, and is described and illustrated in Vol LII of the JSAHR (1974), from which this image is taken.
 The dark tones of the flag, and the reflective glass that presently houses it, do not allow for easy photography today.

 It appears that the same colours were subsequently borne by the Lane End Volunteers of 1803, but that the scrolls carrying the two unit titles had worked loose before restoration, those reading “Loyal” and “Infantry” having disintegrated.
 The renovated colour now reads “Lane End Pottery Volunteers”; this would originally have read “Loyal Pottery Infantry”, with two scrolls reading “Lane End Volunteers” added below the central design in 1803.